SoftInstigate/restheart-website/docs/v6/change-streams.md

 {: .bs-callout.bs-callout-info }
 Change streams require at least MongoDB v3.6 configured as a [Replica Set](https://docs.mongodb.com/manual/replication/).

+{: .bs-callout.bs-callout-success }
+Starting from RESTHeart 5.3.0, when the `stream` collection metadata is modified or the collection or the db is deleted, all related WebSocket connections are closed and the change streams are consequently updated.

-{: .bs-callout.bs-callout-info }
+{: .bs-callout.bs-callout-warning }
-Always restart the server after modifying a stream definition, or deleting its collection, to disconnect all clients.
+With RESTHeart up to 5.2 a restart of the server is required after modifying a stream definition, or deleting its collection, in order to disconnect all clients.

 ## The *streams* collection metadata

 In RESTHeart, not only documents but also dbs and collections have properties.
 Some properties are metadata, i.e. they have a special meaning for RESTheart that influences its behavior.

 The collection metadata property `streams` allows to declare change streams that client can watch for to be aware about changes to documents and bind them to given URI.

 Change streams need to be defined as collection metadata.
 It is not possible to define a stream via a query parameter and this is by design: clients are not able to open up arbitrary change streams but only those defined (and tested) by the developers.

 `streams` is an array of _stream_ objects.

 ### Stream metadata object format